 It is about renewing our mind.
 Most of us cannot do this on our own.
 If we could, it would be done already.
 Some of us don’t understand this option at all.
 Here are 9 tactics:

 - Be willing to give up familiar beliefs about yourself, other people, experiences, and the world.
 Simply ask, “What do I want?”
 Do you want change even if it makes you afraid?

 - Find someone who gets it who is able to listen and guide without judgment.
 Personally, I suggest a professional and licensed therapist.
-Not even those relationships are always a good fit, so do not be afraid to search until find someone knowledgable who works well with your personality.
+Not even those relationships are always a good fit, so do not be afraid to search until you find someone knowledgable who works well with your personality.
 Expect to be challenged.
 That is why you are there!